jimgarrett123/Dog-Inference-Model/README.md

-# AI Inference via a contanerized app called keras-app
+# AI Inference of a dog breed via a contanerized app
-#Keras App is a datascience inference instance using Docker, Python, Keras and Tensorflow with Resnet 50 to identify dog breeds in images.
+#Keras App is a datascience inference instance using Docker, Python, Keras and Tensorflow with pre-trained Resnet 50 to identify dog breeds in images.
 #Derived from medium article and deployed to OpenShift (ROSA)

 #See the files reamde.txt and commands.txt for more detail: (I'm a fan of Niel Stephenson Reamde.txt is my nod to sci-fi).